kkaszkiel/iac-code/README.md

  - Install nginx and cronie (crontab)
  - Create nginx config for domain_name (variables.tf)
  - Get a TLS certificate from Let’s Encrypt using acme.sh (Certificate renews automatically using a task in crontab)
+ - Deploy static website from git repository to EC2.
+You can define the repository name in the variables.tf file.

+#
+#

 ### Requirements: